ibm-cloud-docs/virtual-servers/configuring-network-performance.md

 1. Check the current setting by running the command, `ip link show dev eth0`
 2. Change the current setting to support 9000 MTU by running the command, `ip link set mtu 9000 dev eth0`.
-3. Change the setting so that it persists after the system is rebooted.
+3. Change the setting so that it persists after the system is restarted.
 Edit the file `/etc/sysconfig/network-scripts/ifcfg-eth0`, and add `MTU=9000`.

 ### Configuring jumbo frames for Windows
 {: #jumbo-frames-windows}